 TAWKROC (the Association of West Kootenay Rock Climbers) is a non-profit registered society with a mandate to encourage and promote the stewardship and preservation of public access for rock climbing sites in the West Kootenay Region of British Columbia.

-- To engage with local and provincial government in the creation of a park at Kinnaird Bluffs.
+2. To engage with local and provincial government in the creation of a park at Kinnaird Bluffs and Waterline.

-- To develop a Best Practices Guide for Kinnaird with other stakeholders in order:
+3. To develop a Best Practices Guide for Kinnaird Bluffs and Waterline with other stakeholders in order to:

-- a) To maintain the unique environmental qualities of the property within its urban setting while fostering good relationships with the surrounding residential neighbours.
+- Maintain the unique environmental qualities of the property within its urban setting while fostering good relationships with the surrounding residential neighbors.

-- b) To encourage positive outdoor ethics for the area by crafting accessible standards for sustainable, ecologically-sensitive, multi-sport usage.
+- Encourage positive outdoor ethics for the area by crafting accessible standards for sustainable, ecologically-sensitive, multi-sport usage.

-- c) To celebrate the historical significance of the area, which has been used by rock climbers, hikers and outdoor lovers for the past 65 years.
+- Celebrate the historical significance of the area, which has been used by rock climbers, hikers and outdoor lovers for the past 65 years.

 TAWKROC is a chapter of CASBC (the Climbers Access Society of BC) which facilitates access, conserves and maintains the cliffs and mountains of British Columbia.